UMich-Mind-Lab/juicy-qc/README.md

                         subsequent arguments denote possible values --browser-cmd BROWSER_CMD
-                        specify browser command [DEFAULT = "firefox"] --config CONFIG       specify config file [DEFAULT = /home/burtonjz/juicy-qc/config.json] --papaya-template-dir PAPAYA_TEMPLATE_DIR
+                        specify browser command [DEFAULT = "firefox"] --config CONFIG       specify config file [DEFAULT = ./juicy-qc/config.json] --papaya-template-dir PAPAYA_TEMPLATE_DIR
-                        specify papaya template folder [DEFAULT = /home/burtonjz/juicy-qc/papaya_template] --fail                search through images that have been failed within current query --flag                search through images that have been flagged within current query.
+                        specify papaya template folder [DEFAULT = ./juicy-qc/papaya_template] --fail                search through images that have been failed within current query --flag                search through images that have been flagged within current query.
   --unlock              remove lock files for current query --summary             output summary text for current query
 ```

 *On --filter:* This command allows us to filter via a format wildcard in config.json, and then apply possible values.
-For example, If my current `check` uses a format fieldname `task`, and I only want to search for files matching `task` "mid" or "gng" (ignoring "nback"), then I can add the --filter task mid gng to my launch command.
+For example, If my current `check` uses a format fieldname `task`, and I only want to search for files matching `task` "mid" or "gng" (ignoring "nback"), then I can add `--filter task mid gng` to my launch command:

+`./juicy-qc.py -d my_data_folder -c check_from_config --filter task mid gng --filter session 1`

-This script will:
+Overall, this script will:
 * find all files matching format strings for selected `check`
 * filter files based on following criteria
   * not locked (by another instance of juicy-qc)